Werewolf Therapeutics, Inc. (HOWL): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company established its initial headquarters in Cambridge, Massachusetts, a hub for biotechnology innovation.
+The company was initially headquartered in Cambridge, Massachusetts, a key global hub for biotechnology innovation.
+Its current headquarters are in Watertown, Massachusetts.

 Founding team members